-Even propping a small, rolled-up towel behind you will help to relieve some of that pain.
+Even propping a small, rolled-up towel behind you on your wheelchair seat will help to relieve some of that pain and give you back support.
 For the best results, consider purchasing a specialized cushion.
 Perhaps one that will maximize your seat's comfort while also providing some much-needed support for your spine?

 This particular model is made of gel-infused memory foam, which prevents the foam from breaking down as quickly, and comes with a lifetime replacement guarantee.

 Good posture is imperative for wheelchair users; it reduces the stress on your body, improves the maneuverability of the chair, and reduces the risk of injury or pressure sores.
 The better your posture, therefore, the more comfortable you will be.